AlerianEmperor/Voxel-Cone-Tracing/README.md

 5. Algorithm stop when we reach a certain distance or occlusion threshold.

-I really want to use the old source code form my OpenGL object loading, but Assimp make the code much more cleaner and easier to read so I go simp for Assimp.
+I really want to use the old source code form my OpenGL object loading, but Assimp make the code much more cleaner and easier to read so I simp for Assimp.
 The Assimp code is derived from LearnOpenGL.com.

 Voxel Cone Tracing is so hard, Damn it.